Wasatch Range: Overview

 Topping out below 12000 ft, Wasatch peaks are not especially high compared to the Rocky Mountains of Colorado or even the Uinta Mountains (the other main portion of the Rocky Mountains in Utah).
 However, they are sculpted by glaciers, yielding notably rugged, sweeping upland scenery.
-They also receive heavy falls of snow: more than 500 in per year in some places.
+They also receive heavy snowfall: more than 500 in per year in some places.
 This great snowfall, with its runoff, made possible a prosperous urban strip of some 25 cities along nearly 100 mi of mountain frontage.
-The Wasatch Range is home to a high concentration of ski areas, with 11 stretching from Sundance in northeastern Utah County to Powder Mountain and Wolf Mountain northeast of Ogden.
-There is also one ski resort in the Bear River Mountains (Beaver Mountain).
+The Wasatch Range is home to a high concentration of ski areas, with 11 stretching from Sundance in northeastern Utah County to Powder Mountain and Nordic Valley Ski Area northeast of Ogden.
+There are also two ski resorts in the Bear River Mountains (Beaver Mountain and Cherry Peak Resort).
 Park City alone is bordered by two ski resorts.
 Due to the low relative humidity in wintertime, along with the added lake-effect from the Great Salt Lake, the snow has a dry, powdery texture which most of the local ski resorts market as "the Greatest Snow on Earth".
 The snow and nearby ski resorts helped Salt Lake City gain the right to host the 2002 Winter Olympics.

 Several of the canyons in the Lone Peak area, most notably Little Cottonwood Canyon, have several high-quality granite outcroppings, and make up a popular climbing area such as the Pfeifferhorn.
 Farther north, Big Cottonwood Canyon features tricky climbing on quartzite.

-The densely vegetated narrow canyons of the Wasatch Range, such as Big Cottonwood Canyon and Little Cottonwood Canyon, are heavily visited; on September 25, 2005, 1,200 automobiles entered Little Cottonwood in an hour.
+The densely vegetated narrow canyons of the Wasatch Range, such as Big Cottonwood Canyon and Little Cottonwood Canyon, are heavily visited; on 25 September 2005, 1,200 automobiles entered Little Cottonwood in an hour.
 The canyons sit within 24 mi of downtown Salt Lake City and the year-round paved roadways can reach 5000 ft higher in elevation above the city within a short distance.
 Dirt roads readily drivable in passenger cars with moderate clearance stretch up from Park City, Heber, and Big Cottonwood Canyon.
 These reach about 10000 ft above sea level and provide long-range high country views.